 The DHCAA offers electronic billing software at no cost to the provider.
 The PES software allows providers to submit electronic claims using the 837 transaction.
-To obtain PES software, providers may request the software through the ForwardHealth Portal.
-Providers may also obtain the software by contacting the DHCAA EDI Helpdesk.
+To obtain PES software, providers may request it from the ForwardHealth Portal.
+For assistance installing and using PES software, providers may call the EDI Helpdesk.